durrashuaz/employee/README.md

 Web Coursework 2

-Asyncronous requestand data updates using Vue.js and Django
+Uses asyncronous requests and data updates using Vue.js and Django